Bira/octopus-carnival/_drafts/lphr-scene-03.md

 ### Conversion Notes: Treasure

 I imagine Pathfinder wants this to be the reward associated with the Aria Park riot and his rescue scene.
-The money and signed ring are fine, following the wealth conversion guidelines I wrote, but the knife and the Bracers of Armor are a bit weirder.
+The money and signet ring are fine, following the wealth conversion guidelines I wrote, but the knife and the Bracers of Armor from the original treasure are a bit weirder.

 All devils in Pathfinder 1 have a degree of supernatural resistance that can be bypassed with silver weapons.
 The dagger in the original reward is mean to be